cicorias/Castle-Winbuntu/README.md

  * Compiling...
 go1.9.1 successfully installed!
 ```
-4. You will now be able to easily switch among different golang versions :)
+4. You will now be able to swiftly and easily switch among different golang versions :)

 ### Blogs